cdozdil/OptiScaler/README.md

 ### Install as `non-nvngx`
 With DLSS 3.7 Nvidia disabled signature check override, this means `nvngx.dll` or `_nvngx.dll` must be signed by Nvidia.
 For this override I am using a method developed by **Artur** (developer of [DLSS Enabler](https://www.nexusmods.com/site/mods/757?tab=description)).

 This method increases compatibility of `OverlayMenu`, allows OptiScaler to **spoof DXGI and Vulkan** and overriding `nvapi64.dll`.
-In short this installation method allows OptiScaler to work as it's fullest.
+In short this installation method allows OptiScaler to work with all it's features.

 Step-by-step installation (**Nvidia users, step 3 is enough for you**):
 1. We need an Nvidia signed dll file to bypass signature checks.
 All games that support DLSS come with `nvngx_dlss.dll`.
 Most of the time it's in the games exe folder.
 Some games and engines keep these third party dll's in different folders (like `plugins`).
 So we need to find the `nvngx_dlss.dll` file and copy it to the games exe folder.
 If it's already in the games exe folder, make a copy of it.